techSaswata/FRONTEND-ASHISH-SASWATA/Sheet.md

 ---

 ### **Section 3**
-These questions challenge you to combine multiple DOM techniques in creative ways.
+These topics challenge you to combine multiple DOM techniques in creative ways.

 1. **Dynamic To-Do List**
    - Create a simple to-do list.
 It should have an input field where users can type new tasks, a button to add the task, and each task should have a "Delete" button to remove the task from the list.